hectorscout/slack-alfred/README.md

 - `/alfred auditchannel`

+You'll also need to add the Alfred bot to the private channel so he has permission to post there.

+- `/invite @alfred`

 If you want to change the audit channel, you'll first need to release the current audit channel by running

 - `/alfred releaseaudit`